Roy Moore's sexual assault allegations cloud Alabama special Senate election

 Since the report, multiple women have come forward with allegations of sexual misconduct.

 Moore has staunchly denied the accusations, but even still, many leading Republicans have called on him to step aside from the campaign.
-Senate Majority Leader Mitch McConnell said he believes Moore’s accusers in asking him to “step aside” from the race.
+However, President Trump offered his endorsement of Moore on Twitter one week before the election.

 Whether Moore heeds the calls or faces further fallout from those in his party has yet to be seen.
 Read on for a look at the special Senate election to replace Jeff Sessions.